Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Simulation study

 \textbf{Methods:} The ITE model fitted to the development data was a logistic regression model estimated by means of maximum likelihood of the form

-Discrimination performance was assessed by means of the c-for-benefit using 1:1 benefit matching (cben-$\hat{\delta}$), the c-for-benefit using 1:1 matching on predicted outcome risk under the control treatment (cben-$\hat{y}^0$), and the mbcb.
-Calibration performance was assessed according to equation \eqref{eq:cal_model}.
-Each of the performance measures was evaluated (1) without correction in the same samples as in which the ITE model was developed (sample D, apparent performance\cite{harrell_regression_2015}), (2) in interval validation using bootstrap 0.632+ adjustment (3) in interval validation using bootstrap optimism correction, (4) in external validation samples V1, (5) in external validation data samples V2, (6) in the external population from DGM-1, and (7) in the external population from DGM-2.
+Discrimination performance was assessed by means of the original c-for-benefit (cben-$\hat{\delta}$), the c-for-benefit using 1:1 matching on predicted outcome risk under the control treatment (cben-$\hat{y}^0$), recently proposed c-for-benefit based on Mahalanobis distance matching and predicted pairwise treatment effect (cben$_{ppte}$), and the proposed model-based c-for-benefit (mbcb).
+Calibration performance was estimated according to equation \eqref{eq:cal_model_both}.
+Note that estimation of cben-$\hat{y}^0$, the mbcb, and calibration assessment require estimates $\hat{g}_0(\bm{x})$ and $\hat{g}_1(\bm{x})$.
+For 'apparent' evaluation, these are predictions from the ITE model.
+In practice, they should be based on data not used to fit the ITE model.
+Therefore, in bootstrap evaluations and external data simulations, $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$ were estimated according to model \eqref{eq:ITEmodel} in independent samples.
+Performance measures were evaluated in settings (1) apparent (based on the same sample as on which the ITE model was fitted \cite{harrell_regression_2015}), (2) in interval validation using bootstrap 0.632+ adjustment (3) in interval validation using bootstrap optimism correction, (4) in external validation samples V1 generated from DGM-1, and (5) in external validation data samples V2 generated from DGM-2.
 A more detailed account of the procedures in available in online supplementary material \ref{app:sim_evals}.